• USD

 Highlights

-• King Sobhuza II Memorial Park for modern history and heritage.
+• Visit King Sobhuza II Memorial Park to explore Eswatini’s modern history..

 Today is dedicated to Eswatini’s cultural heartland.
 Begin in Lobamba with a visit to King Sobhuza II Memorial Park, a significant national site linked to the country’s modern history and independence era.
 Continue to Mantenga Cultural Village and Nature Reserve to explore traditional homestead architecture and learn how customary life is represented for visitors.
 Where scheduled, enjoy a dance display, and include time at Mantenga Falls for photos and a gentle walk in the reserve.